GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 tags:
   - rendering
 ---
+{% Aside %}
+This post is a part of a series on the Chromium rendering engine.
+Check out the rest of the series to learn more about [RenderingNG architecture](/blog/renderingng-architecture/) and [key data structures](/blog/renderingng-data-structures/).
+{% endAside %}

 I'm Chris Harrelson,
 the engineering lead for Rendering (transforming HTML and CSS to pixels) in Blink.